kylesmile1103/Learn-Frida/README.md

 * `--architecture` is optional if we don't have our device connected to ADB.
 Input the desired ABI, e.g. `arm64-v8a` | `armeabi-v7a` | `X86`,...

-The gadget-only patching process will take substantially less time than patching with script.
+With this, the process will take substantially less time than patching with script since it only embeds the Frida gadget library and some IL codes to load it.
 Once it finished, we will have the patched apk ready to be used with Frida.
 However, instead of inputting the packageID, we need to input `gadget` for Frida to understand, since it can't read the process list on non-rooted devices.

 > frida -U gadget -l <some-script.js>